koii-network/docs/concepts/containerized-tasks/develop-an-OrcaPod.md

 ---
 title: How to develop an OrcaPod
 description: The purpose of this guide is to show how to integrate ORCA with Koii Network.
-Basicallly we will be focusing and simplifying so that devloper can come to this guide, they can start devloping and running KOII-ORCA task.
+Basically we will be focusing and simplifying so that developer can come to this guide, they can start developing and running KOII-ORCA task.
 image: img/thumbnail.png
 sidebar_label: Develop an OrcaPod
 ---